Apple Notes vs OneNote (2026): Apple or Microsoft Default?

 Mobile and sync

-Apple Notes. iCloud sync is built in across iPhone, iPad, Mac, Apple Watch, Vision Pro.
-Conflict resolution is automatic; Quick Note from the lock screen is the fastest capture path on iPad with Pencil.
+Apple Notes syncs through iCloud across iPhone, iPad, Mac, Apple Watch, and Vision Pro.
+Conflict resolution is automatic, and Quick Note from the lock screen is the fastest capture path on iPad with Pencil.

-OneNote.
-Mobile sync via OneDrive is reliable across iOS and Android per the Microsoft 365 OneNote download page (May 2026).
-Anecdotally the Mac client is slower to sync than the Windows client on the same notebook, especially with embedded inking and audio.
+OneNote mobile sync via OneDrive is reliable across iOS and Android per the Microsoft 365 OneNote download page in May 2026.
+Anecdotally, the Mac client is slower to sync than the Windows client on the same notebook, especially with embedded inking and audio.

 Final Take

 Apple Notes wins for Apple-only users who want free, OCR-rich, Pencil-friendly, on-device-private notes with Math Notes.
 OneNote wins for Microsoft 365 users, cross-platform users, and anyone who wants an infinite canvas for spatial note-taking.
-The decision is platform-driven; the only contested overlap is Apple users who occasionally need Windows access (OneNote bridges; Apple Notes does not).
+The decision is platform-driven.
+The only contested overlap is Apple users who occasionally need Windows access, where OneNote bridges the gap and Apple Notes does not.
 For AI-grounded synthesis across notes plus PDFs with cited passages, Atlas beats both.